garciadelcastillo/ViveTrack-Dynamo/README.md

 </p>

 ### Acknowledgments
 ViveTrack for Dynamo is a port from the [awesome project](https://github.com/ccc159/ViveTrack) by [Chen Jingcheng](https://github.com/ccc159).
+It is built using the [OpenVR](https://github.com/ValveSoftware/openvr) runtime.

-Package developed at the Generative Design Group at [Autodesk](https://www.autodesk.com).
+This package was developed at the Generative Design Group at [Autodesk](https://www.autodesk.com).

 Feel free to report issues and contribute.